-- Tuck pants into socks to keep ticks and other insects from getting inside your pant legs.
+- Wear long-sleeved shirts and long pants, tucking pants into socks to keep ticks and other insects from getting into your pant legs.

-Mosquito and tick prevention tips:
+Mosquito and tick prevention tips

-Preventing spider bites:
+Preventing spider bites

 - Look before you sit down or lean against a tree to rest.

-Stay safe from stinging insects:
+Stay safe from stinging insects

-- Many stinging insects like bees and wasps become more aggressive in the fall.
+- Many stinging insects, like bees and wasps, become more aggressive in the fall.

-- Avoid perfume and scented lotions.
+- Avoid wearing perfume and scented lotions, deodorants, and hair products.

 - Keep your food and garbage sealed in plastic bags.

 - Be alert for nests/hives in hollow trees, hanging from branches, under logs, and in the ground.
 If you hear a loud buzzing noise, avoid the area.